apache/bookkeeper/jenkins/README.md

 Get an username and an "API Token" for your Jenkins configuration

-In order to test jenkins job configuration, run:
+In order to test jenkins job configuration, go to 'jenkins' directory and run:

 ```
    $ jenkins-jobs test bookkeeper-master-job-configuration.yaml